 All evidence submitted for scientific analysis must have a service requested in writing on the RISCL Prelog Evidence Examination Request.
 Some evidence requires only one service (e.g. NIBIN entry); however, other evidence may require more than one type of scientific analysis.
-It is important that all services required for a complete analysis be requested by the submitting agency to ensure that the evidence is submitted for the appropriate analyses in the proper sequence.
+It is essential that the submitting agency request all the services needed for a complete analysis to ensure that the evidence is submitted for the appropriate analyses in the proper sequence.
 Coordination of these service requests by the RISCL is necessary to prevent damage or loss of evidentiary value.
-Unless otherwise noted in the report, all analyses of evidence will take place at the RISCL.
+Unless otherwise noted in the report, all evidence analyses will occur at the RISCL.